 Spike of popularity among contactless payment during Coronavirus pandemic

-Coronavirus – a dangerous disease that poses a huge threat to the economies and populations of all countries in the world.
+Coronavirus poses a huge threat to the economies and populations of all countries in the world.
 One of the sources of the virus’s spread is cash, which carries a huge amount of bacteria.
 ATMs with cash-recycling functions become a channel of disease transmission.
-The only way out is by making contactless payments, which allow you to pay instantly and not put yourself in danger.
+A way out of it is making contactless payments, which allow you to pay instantly and avoid endangering yourself.

-Even the World Health Organization (WHO) recommends consumers avoid cash contact and switch to contactless payments to prevent the spread of COVID-19.
-WHO issued this recommendation after China and Korea began separating and disinfecting used banknotes known to carry viruses and bacteria in cash flow.
+Even the World Health Organization recommends ditching cash in favor of contactless payments to prevent the spread of COVID-19.
+WHO issued this recommendation after China and Korea began separating and disinfecting used banknotes known to carry viruses and bacteria.

 A representative of the World Health Organization noted in a recent interview with The Telegraph: